affinda/affinda-python/docs/models.md

 - `hide_filename`: Hide the filename input.
 - `hide_tags`: Hide the tags editor.
 - `hide_warnings`: Hide the warnings panel.
+- `restrict_document_splitting`: Disables the page editor after a document has been split once.
+- `disable_currency_formatting`: Disables currency formatting of decimals values.

 <a id="models._models.PageMeta"></a>